 Do you do oral drenching (deworming)?

-Yes, with caveats.
-I only have experience with liquid drench administered via drenching gun (oral syringe).
-I find this process works best and goes much faster when we can work as a team of at least two people.
-This enables one person to fill the drenching gun with the appropriate quantity of drench for each animal (depending on weight) and another person to administer it, which must be done carefully.
+Yes, with a few caveats.
+I have experience with liquid drench administered via drenching gun (oral syringe).
+This process works best and goes much faster when we can work as a team of at least two people, as one person can fill the drenching gun with the appropriate quantity of drench for each animal (depending on weight), and another person can administer it, which must be done carefully.

-Please note that you must have all of the necessary drenching equipment (drugs/drench/wormer in sufficient quantity, drenching gun(s) in good condition) and each animal’s weight in order to formulate the proper dose.
-I am of the “weigh, don’t guess” school of thought: if you do not know how much your sheep weighs and have no scale to determine it, I cannot advise guessing.
+Flock owners must have all of the necessary drenching equipment (drugs/drench/wormer in sufficient quantity, drenching gun(s) in good condition), and each animal’s weight in order to formulate the proper dose.
+I am of the “weigh, don’t guess” school of thought: If you do not know how much your sheep weighs and have no scale to determine it, I cannot advise guessing.

-As for shearing, it is generally advisable to withhold food and water for at least 12 hours prior to drenching.
+As for shearing, flock owners should withhold food and water for at least 12 hours prior to drenching.

 Can you skirt my fleece?